Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 - Do not use Tables to design the page layout, the latter should be used only for tabular data.
 - Avoid using images to display text, prefer CSS skins.
 - Use CSS classes rather than manipulate inline CSS styles in HTML.
-- Do not use CSS pseudo-elements (::before, ::after...) to display information.
+- Do not use CSS pseudo-elements (::before, ::after...) to display information (or provide an alternative for screen readers especially).
 - Do not write Javascript events directly inside the HTML, use a separate script or JS file instead.

 **Users' goal: **